jonathancdb/Volume_Medicine/README.md

 ## Support
-For support, please visit our support page or contact our helpdesk at support@example.com.
+For support, please contact the author:
+> Jonathan Collard de Beaufort
+> jonathancdb@gmail.com

 ## License
 This software is licensed under the MIT License.
 See the LICENSE file for more details.